Integrated Research Modules

 At the core of our research endeavours lie our Integrated Research Modules (IRMs), representing our flagship projects.
 These Modules employ a range of multidisciplinary approaches, such as Māori and Pacific methodologies, epidemiology, epigenetics, physiology, bioengineering, and clinical science, to effectively tackle specific heart health challenges.

 Below are the core research projects Pūtahi Manawa fund, each holding the potential to make a significant impact to the health and wellbeing of our communities in the future.
-The projects all started in 2023.

 University of Auckland